 How can I find my competitors’ affiliates?

-We’re going to commandeer the backlinks tool built into SpyFu for this job.
+We’re going to use SpyFu's backlinks tool for this job.

 How to find Competitors' Affiliates – the Fast Answer

 - Click the Backlinks tab.

 - Filter to "Has Affiliates" on Page Type.

 - Exclude pages that already link to me.

 - Yell “Done!” to no one in particular.